YoungjunNa/youngjunna.github.io/researches.md

 --------------

-### Committee member of Korea Livestock Feeding Standard, RDA, 2018 - present
+### Committee member of Korea Livestock Feeding Standard, RDA
-- Member of the Hanwoo subcommittee
+- Member of the Hanwoo subcommittee.
+2018 - present